 Credit cards can be great financial tools — they can help you pay for items, get you rewarded for your spending and even help you build credit.
 But if you don’t use them responsibly, you can find yourself in credit card debt.

-The average credit card debt in America would seem like an easy figure to find, but it’s not so simple.
-Very often the information gathered is based on balances, which is different than debt.
-After all, some consumers pay off their balances in full while others just make the minimum payment.
-And averages are just that — averages — which means that consumers with very high balances can skew the numbers significantly.
+How often does this happen?
+Well, it’s not easy to establish the average American credit card debt, as the information that is typically gathered is based on card balances, which is different than debt.
+After all, some consumers pay their balances in full each month while others make the minimum payment due on each statement.
+And averages are just that — averages — which means consumers who have very high balances can significantly skew the numbers.

 That said, Experian, one of the three main credit bureaus, reports that the typical consumer in America has an average of 2.35 credit cards as of 2016.
 (Note: These are only bank credit cards and do not include retail credit cards.)
 And with those cards, Experian found that the average balance on bank cards in America in 2016 is $5,551.
 That number is up from the approximate $4,400 balance Experian reported in 2015.

 According to a Pew Charitable Trust report from July 2015, eight out of every 10 Americans is in some form of debt.
 That includes debt from mortgages, car loans, unpaid credit card balances, medical bills, legal bills, student loans or a combination of these.
 Credit card debt accounted for 39% of that debt, making it the second most frequently held debt.